Gulian C. Verplanck: Personal life

+Death and burial

 While traveling abroad, Mary Verplanck died in 1817 in Paris.
 She was buried there at the Père Lachaise Cemetery.
 Verplanck died at his residence in 14th Street in New York City on March 18, 1870.
 He was buried at the Trinity Churchyard in Fishkill, New York.

 Descendants

 Through his eldest son William, Verplanck was the grandfather of: